Ozgur492/Papilledema-Detection/README.md

 ## 📄 License

+This project is licensed under the MIT License.

-This project is for educational purposes.
+Note: This project was developed for educational purposes

 ---